 The 9th RedBioLAC annual conference will take place from 6th to 10th November 2017 in Buenos Aires, Argentina.
 More information is available on the event's website (in Spanish only).

 The 8th RedBioLAC annual conference took place from 7th to 11th November 2016 at the Instituto Interamericano de Cooperación para la Agricultura (IICA) in San José, Costa Rica.
 It was supported by WISIONS.

-More information, including a detailed programme of the event, is available on RedBioLAC's website (in Spanish only).
+More information, including a detailed programme of last year's event, is available on RedBioLAC's website (in Spanish only).
 This short video summarises the network meeting: